Mariamhossam77/SQL-Covid-19-Project/README.md

 order by location,date ;
 ```

-3. **--3.Looking at the countries with the highest Infection Rate compared to Population**:
+3. **Looking at the countries with the highest Infection Rate compared to Population**:
 ```sql
 select location,population,MAX(total_cases) as [Total Cases], max(total_cases/population)*100 as [Highest Infection Rate]